 Under the Surface: The Roots of LA’s Lack of Progress Toward Safer Streets

-If you saw the June 7 Los Angeles Times editorial “Is LA Getting Serious About Safer Streets?” you probably came away with more questions than answers.
-That’s because LA public works and transportation policy looks a lot like the roots in that striking photo that leads the piece: a meandering mess that trips up even the most intrepid advocates (or that most people are forced to just go around).
+If you read the Los Angeles Times’ June 7 editorial, “Is LA Getting Serious About Safer Streets?” you probably left with more questions than answers.
+That’s because LA’s public works and transportation policy is a lot like the roots in the editorial’s lead photo: tangled, hard to navigate, and easy to trip over—even for the most dedicated advocates.

 • Safer streets